 - Sources are items of evidence.
 The primary kind of source you'll be dealing with is a document, which could be an email, a PDF, a photograph, a deposition transcript, or any other file on your computer.
 You can name sources so that they have memorable and readable names, even if the files they are named for aren't easy to read or remember (e.g., a file named "B. Jones dep transcr20130423 final rev.ptx" could turn into a source named "Jones Deposition").
 Sources can also be set up for documents you don't have yet, such as a "secret memo" you've heard of but haven't obtained.
 Sources can also be set up to show that a particular witness rather than a document is the source.
 The idea is to give you a map of exactly what evidence you'll use to prove each fact.

 - Citations are connections between sources and facts.
 Imagine that you're relying on the Jones Deposition to prove several dozen facts.
 Each fact will be supported by a different page and line number of the deposition.
 The citations are where you hold this information about how a source proves a fact.

-Armed with these concepts, you'll find it much easier to get started with CaseFleet.
+Armed with these concepts, you'll find it much easier to get started creating a legal timeline with CaseFleet.